Two-stage deep learning framework for the restoration of incomplete-ring PET images: Conclusion and Discussion

 While the total amount of missing data remains constant, the specific distribution of the missing affects the quality of the recovery.
 The model extrapolates the missing parts with the help of existing data, and when the sinogram contains an entire missing region, the model will infer the missing parts from farther away, which will lead to a decrease in the quality of recovery, as shown in the second and third rows of Figure~\ref{fig:pet_reconstruction_results}.
 However, when the missing and intact parts are interleaved, the quality of recovery improves because the model is able to extrapolate from a closer and thus more accurate location.

 Additionally, we also found that attention mechanism is essential for the model to learn the relationship between different parts of the sinogram regardless of distances between them.
 Comparing the second and third rows of Figure~\ref{fig:pet_reconstruction_results}, we can observe different patterns of missing data.
 In the third row, the missing portions are primarily concentrated in the middle region of the sinogram, with relatively balanced data preserved in both the upper and lower sections.
 In contrast, the second row's missing data extends closer to the upper part of the sinogram, with only a narrow band of preserved data in the upper region.
 So if the model can only capture short distance relationships, the second row will be more difficult to recover than the third row because the model has to extrapolate the missing parts from farther away.
 However, the results from Table~\ref{tab:results} show that the PSNR and SSIM of the second row are actually quite similar to those of the third row.
 This indicates that the attention mechanism can help the model learn the relationship between different parts of the sinogram regardless of distances between them, which is very important for the model to leverage the existing data effectively to recover the missing parts.

-Our dataset with only adjacent slices can solve the memory usage problem when processing super-large sinogram tensors in a simple way.
-Instead of processing the whole tensor of the size $(182, 365, 1764)$ all as a time, we divided it into $R\times(D, 2D+1, R)$ tensors and process them sequentially.
-However, this approach results in loss of the context for each slice.
-And by inputing five input channels per slice (the current slice, two spatial neighbors, and two temporal neighbors), we created a contextually sufficient representation and also lower memory costs.
-This approach avoid memory limitations and also enhance reconstruction quality by considering correlated information from adjacent slices, showing an average increase of 1.24dB in PSNR and 0.052 in SSIM compared to single-slice processing.

-For more robust evaluation and enough data for the second stage, we used 6-fold cross-validation on our 206 volumes dataset.
-This validation strategy minimizes the influence of random variation and provides more reliable performance metrics.
-The cross-validated results confirmed this performance advantages with PSNR of 35.92 dB and SSIM of 0.9918 on the validation set.
-On the contrary, if we do not use cross validation, we can only use the data on the test set (about 36 images) for both training and testing on the model of the second stage.
-Because of the data leakage, the prediction on the training set cannot be used for the second stage model
+Six-fold cross-validation confirmed PSNR of 38.59\,dB and SSIM of 0.9925 on the test set.